Haoqingtianxia1997/Mosaic/README.md

 ./launch.sh
 ```
 Tmux is used to manage all the necessary components.
 Use Ctrl + b then a number in 0~7 to switch among all the sessions.
+Switch to high_level(number 7) then press S to give voice command.
 To close the multiplexer(first detach with Ctrl+b then d) :
 ```bash
 tmux kill-session -t mosaic